- Toggle Section About

 Global Student Programs and Development

-The department of Global Student Programs and Development exists to serve, educate and empower global students toward whole-person, intercultural development.
-Our enduring vision is to see global students thrive in a more globally-minded community at Biola University.
+The department of Global Student Programs and Development (GSPD) exists to serve, educate and empower global students toward whole-person, intercultural development.
+Our enduring vision is to see global students thriving in a more globally-minded community at Biola University.

 Global Student Programs and Development serves a unique population of students who have spent portions of their developmental years outside of the United States.
 These students include: